POSITION: Managing Director, Global Food and Agriculture Program

-- Design and oversee the conceptual development, research, and publication processes of research publications, including in-depth research papers, policy analyses, reports, and weekly news briefs.
+- Design and oversee the conceptual development, research, and publication processes of several publications annually, including in-depth research papers, policy analyses, reports, and weekly news brief.

 - Serve as a collaborative and energetic member of the senior management team that oversees the overall direction of the Council, carries out strategic initiatives, and ensures that all Council activities are integrated and communicated effectively at local, national, and international levels.